crunchy-labs/crunchyroll-rs/README.md

 > We are in no way affiliated with, maintained, authorized, sponsored, or officially associated with Crunchyroll LLC or any of its subsidiaries or affiliates.
 > The official Crunchyroll website can be found at https://crunchyroll.com/.

+> As of 19.10.2022 Crunchyroll rolled out a breaking change for their website which makes this library unusable at the moment.
+> We try to find a fix for it, stay patient!

 ## Documentation

 The documentation is available at [docs.rs](https://docs.rs/crunchyroll-rs/).